 Arthrocentesis – Also known to many as joint fluid aspiration, arthrocentesis is the term used to describe the process of removing joint fluid through a minimally invasive procedure that is basically a reverse injection.
 A needle is inserted into the joint, and the fluid is removed.
 Although removing joint fluid from the knee is often done so it can be tested to determine the bet course of treatment for the condition, it is also helpful for bringing temporary relief for joint pain.

-Too much fluid can lead to pain and stiffness, and when the fluid causing the pain is infected, it can also lead to pain.
-Thus, removing some of it will reduce the symptoms and bring at least some temporary relief.
+Too much fluid can lead to pain and stiffness, and when the fluid causing the pain is infected, that can also lead to pain.
+Thus removing some of it will reduce the symptoms and bring at least some temporary relief.
 Once the fluid has been tested, the right diagnosis of the cause of the pain can be determined, and another form of treatment can then begin to produce pain relief on a more long-term basis.

 Side Effects – Injections of viscosupplements are very safe compared to other medications and surgical treatments commonly used for knee pain in Chicago and the surrounding areas.
-Most ide effects are very minor and short-lived, the most common being some tenderness, bruising, minor swelling, and skin irritation.
+Most side effects are very minor and short-lived, the most common being some tenderness, bruising, minor swelling, and skin irritation.
 Most of these disappear within a few hours to a day or two.

 In rare cases, there may be an allergic reaction where the body rejects the introduced material.
 Infection and bleeding are also very rare complications of this procedure.